EU Settlement Scheme for SOAS EU Students

-SOAS are running weekly presentations for students on how to apply for the EU Settlement Scheme.
-The next session will be on Monday 21st October between 12:00pm and 13:00pm in the Careers seminar space (SL62) in the Paul Webley Wing.
+SOAS are running presentations for students on how to apply for the EU Settlement Scheme.
+The next sessions will be in the Careers seminar space (SL62) in the Paul Webley Wing on:

 Currently, while the UK remains a member state of the EU, European free movement rules continue to apply for EU/ EEA/ Swiss and relevant family members in the UK and for UK citizens and relevant family members in the EU/ EEA/ Switzerland.
 SOAS will continue to liaise with UKCISA and the Home Office about advice to students travelling in and out of the UK after Brexit day and on any future immigration requirements.